Bocabbage/Bioinfo-dm/Asgmt_clustering/README.md

 * [ ] Spectral clustering

-Meet problem that 'SpectralClustering' take about 99% of my RAM(12GB), also spending a long time to run but meeting 'out of memory'.
+Meet problem that 'SpectralClustering' take about 99% of my RAM(12GB), also spending a long time to run but meets 'out of memory'.
 I just take 100 samples of the data and run them.

 ## 5.Results